maxmeffert/OWASPDependencyCheckPrimer/OWASPDependencyCheckPrimer.md

 </suppressions>
 ```

+Add a suppression file to conditionally ignore [False Positives](https://jeremylong.github.io/DependencyCheck/general/suppression.html).

 ---

-### False Positives
+### Dealing with False Positives (2/2)

 ![width:900px](./images/report_suppress.png)

 Suppressions can be generated from HTML reports.

-Suppressions can be configured for SHA1 Hashes, CVE Numbers, CPE URIs and more, see [Suppressing False Positives](https://jeremylong.github.io/DependencyCheck/general/suppression.html) for more information.
+Suppressions can be configured for SHA1 Hashes, CVE Numbers, CPE URIs and more.

-Suppression can also be configured with an expiration date.
+Suppressions can also be configured with an expiration date.

 ---

-### False Negatives
+### Dealing with False Negatives

 ```yml
 - task: dependency-check-build-task@5